-Recognize the propensities of different market segments to use a variety of travel options when developing new projects and programs to promote.
+Recognize the propensities of different market segments to use alternative modes when developing new projects and programs to promote alternative modes.

-Analyze the travel surveys done by The City to gain a better understanding of factors that affect the decisions to use a variety of travel options.
+Analyze the travel surveys done by The City to gain a better understanding of factors that affect the decisions to use alternative modes.